 Once you complete Step #2 you'll be taken to this page, which will let us add some of our own images.
 You can either use local files on your machine or URLs:

 2. Create Model & Concepts

-3. Label each image and train model
+3. Label each image

 Step Four: Run Model Evaluation

-- Click on Versions Tab
+1. Click on the Versions Tab

-2. Click on the Evaluate button
+2. And then click on the Evaluate button